2023 Best Value Engineering Technologies Master's Degree Schools in the New England Region

 Out-of-state tuition fees for graduate students at New England Tech are $15,015 per year.

-On top of its placing in our value ranking, New England Tech also did well on our Best Engineering Technologies Master’s Degree Schools in the New England Region list.
-It’s in the top 15% of all schools reviewed in this analysis.
+New England Tech also claimed a spot on our Best Engineering Technologies Master’s Degree Schools in the New England Region list.
+It’s in the top 15% of all schools in this category.

 A rank of #2 on this year’s list means Massachusetts Maritime Academy is a great value for engineering technologies students working on their master’s degree.
-Located in the suburb of Buzzards Bay, Maritime is a public college with a small student population.
+Located in the medium-sized suburb of Buzzards Bay, Maritime is a public school with a small student population.

-Out-of-state tuition fees for graduate students at Maritime are $19,984 per year.
+The average tuition and fees for an out-of-state graduate students at Maritime are $19,984 a year.

-You’ll be in good company if you decide to attend University of Massachusetts - Lowell.
-It ranked #3 on our 2023 Best Value Engineering Technologies Master’s Degree Schools in the New England Region list.
-UMass Lowell is a large public school located in the large suburb of Lowell.
+You’ll join some of the best and brightest minds around you if you attend University of Massachusetts - Lowell.
+The school came in at #3 on this year’s Best Value Engineering Technologies Master’s Degree Schools in the New England Region list.
+UMass Lowell is a large public school located in the suburb of Lowell.

 Read full report on Engineering Technologies at University of Massachusetts - Lowell

-Tufts excels when it comes to quality.
-It’s ranked in the top 10% of all schools on our Best Engineering Technologies Master’s Degree Schools in the New England Region list.
+In addition to its great value ranking, Tufts is in the top 10% of all schools on our Best Engineering Technologies Master’s Degree Schools in the New England Region list.

 Read full report on Engineering Technologies at Western New England University

-Central Connecticut State University landed the #7 spot in the 2023 rankings for the best value master’s degree engineering technologies programs.
+Central Connecticut State University ranked #7 on this year’s Best Value Engineering Technologies Master’s Degree Schools in the New England Region list.
 CCSU is a moderately-sized public school located in the large suburb of New Britain.

 Full Engineering Technologies at Central Connecticut State University Report